Joint Strategic Needs Assessment

 Worcestershire County Economic Summary

-Each month the Research and Marketing Unit produce the Worcestershire County Economic Summary which looks at the latest unemployment figures, economic news and indicators, and unemployment data.
+Each month the Research team produce the Worcestershire County Economic Summary which looks at the latest unemployment figures, economic news and indicators, and unemployment data.
 Find out more information on the Economic Summary.

 Population Statistics and Projections

-The Research and Marketing unit holds information on the population of Worcestershire and produces population projections for Worcestershire and the 6 districts.
+The Research team holds information on the population of Worcestershire and produces population projections for Worcestershire and the 6 districts.
 Find out more information on population projections.

 Health Impact Assessment in Planning Toolkit